Anti Slavery and Human Trafficing Directive

 Actions to report Modern Slavery or Human Trafficking

-The Suggestions and Concerns Register is a portal within the Intranet that enables concerns to be communicated to the Company.
+The Suggestions and Concerns Register is a portal within the companies intranet that enables concerns to be communicated to the Company.

 Concerns about suspected modern slavery associated with the Company or our suppliers may be reported by employees in this manner.
 This is available and accessible to all employees.